mholubinkamudano/acn-local-llm/macos/m3_pro_18gb_metal-tutorial.md

 # Local LLMs on macOS (Apple Silicon)

-The guide provides step-by-step instructions to get a Large Language Model running locally on your Accenture Mac using [llama.cpp](https://github.com/ggerganov/llama.cpp).
+This guide provides step-by-step instructions to get a Large Language Model running locally on your Accenture Mac using [llama.cpp](https://github.com/ggerganov/llama.cpp).

 llama.cpp is the open-source foundation of popular local LLM tools like [Ollama](https://ollama.com/download) and [LM Studio](https://lmstudio.ai/) with zero restrictions on commerical distribution.